saleyn/phx-multi-select/README.md

 # Phoenix LiveView MultiSelect Component

-This project implements an Elixir Phoenix LiveView component that has a capability of selecting multiple checkboxed items from a list.
+This project implements an Elixir Phoenix LiveView component that has a capability of selecting multiple check-boxed items from a list.

 ![Example](https://user-images.githubusercontent.com/272543/214661918-110505f2-e796-40e3-a1ee-47178cb0daba.png)